GoogleChrome/developer.chrome.com/site/en/docs/devtools/console/reference/index.md

 ## Inspect object properties {: #inspect-object-properties }

-The **Console** can display an interactive list of properties of an JavaScript object you specify.
+The **Console** can display an interactive list of properties of a JavaScript object you specify.

 To browse the list, type the object name into the **Console** and press <kbd>Enter</kbd>.